A new class of large claim size distributions: Definition, properties, and ruin theory: Introduction

 \end{defn}

-Just as in the case of subexponential distributions, it is enough that (\ref{eq:classB}) holds for $n=2$ (see Proposition \ref{lem:basic-properties}).
+Just as in the case of subexponential distributions, it is enough that (\ref{eq:classB}) holds for $n=2$ (see Proposition~\ref{lem:basic-properties}).
 We will provide several equivalent formulations of (\ref{eq:classB}) below.
 Of course, such a definition raises immediately a variety of questions.
-First, one certainly needs to clarify whether this definition produces a non-trivial new class of distributions at all.
-We will answer this affirmatively in Section \ref{ssn:relation} where we will also discuss the relation of $\B$ to other distribution classes (it is obvious from the definition that $\kS \subset \B$).
-At first sight rather surprisingly, it turns out that our definition also admits some light-tailed distributions to $\B$, see Example{\phantom{i}}\ref{ex:light} (which, as an element of $\mathcal{S}(\gamma)$ with $\gamma=1$, is also known to obey a `principle of one big jump'.
+First, one certainly needs to clarify whether this definition produces a nontrivial new class of distributions at all.
+We will answer this affirmatively in Section~\ref{ssn:relation} where we will also discuss the relation of $\B$ to other distribution classes (it is obvious from the definition that $\kS\subset\B$).
+At first sight rather surprisingly, it turns out that our definition also admits some light-tailed distributions to $\B$, see Example~\ref{ex:light} (which, as an element of $\mathcal{S}(\gamma)$ with $\gamma=1$, is also known to obey a `principle of one big jump').
 Given this last fact, a second natural question is whether $\B$ is still sufficiently coherent to exhibit convenient closure properties.
-It turns out that $\B$ is closed under weak tail-equivalence (in contrast to $\kS$), see Proposition \ref{TailClosure-Lemma} below, and has good properties with respect to closure under convolution and, importantly, convolution roots (Proposition \ref{Convolution-Lemma}), as well as mixture (Proposition \ref{lem:mix}).
-The same holds true for random sums (Propositions \ref{lem:Zufaellige-Sum-B} and \ref{lem:Zufaellige-Sum-B-2}).
+It turns out that $\B$ is closed under weak tail-equivalence (in contrast to $\kS$), see Proposition~\ref{TailClosure-Lemma} below, and has good properties with respect to closure under convolution and, importantly, convolution roots (Proposition~\ref{Convolution-Lemma}), as well as mixture (Proposition~\ref{lem:mix}).
+The same holds true for random sums (Propositions~\ref{lem:Zufaellige-Sum-B} and~\ref{lem:Zufaellige-Sum-B-2}).

-These rather remarkable properties will then be applied in Section \ref{sec:appl}, where we provide a partial analogue of the Pakes-Veraverbeke-Embrechts Theorem for $\B$ (Theorem \ref{thm:P-V-E-for-B}), establishing weak tail-equivalence among classical risk quantites from ruin theory.
+These rather remarkable properties will then be applied in Section~\ref{sec:appl}, where we provide a partial analogue of the Pakes--Veraverbeke--Embrechts theorem for $\B$ (Theorem~\ref{thm:P-V-E-for-B}), establishing weak tail-equivalence among classical risk quantites from ruin theory.
 This result is new and appears quite striking, given that the class $\mathcal{J}$ is far richer than $\mathcal{S}$.

-Finally, for infinitely-divisible elements of $\B$, we prove their weak tail-equivalence with their normalized L\'evy measure, in the spirit of earlier results of Goldie et.\ al.\ \cite{Embrechts1979} and Shimura and Watanabe \cite{Shimura2005}.
+Finally, for infinitely-divisible elements of $\B$, we prove their weak tail-equivalence with their normalized L\'evy measure, in the spirit of earlier results of Goldie \textit{et al.} \cite{Embrechts1979} and Shimura and Watanabe \cite{Shimura2005}.

 \begin{rem} Regarding the rationale behind (\ref{eq:classB}) one might wonder whether one should also consider distribution functions $F$ with the property that